 3rd Interim Report (July 1 - Dec.
 31, 2017)

 1st Annual Report (2019)

 Who is Eligible?

-Canadians who are at least 18 years of age and who have a grievous and irremediable medical condition and whose death is reasonably foreseeable.
+Canadians who are at least 18 years of age and who have a grievous and irremediable medical condition.
 Those requesting assisted suicide / euthanasia must be mentally competent, make an un-coerced request, and give informed consent (which includes having been informed about available treatment and palliative care).

 More Info - Government of Canada: Medical aid in dying